allmiraria/axiomFP/README.md

 A)

 * In Axiome Analysis Suite, start New Analysis.
-* Upload the files you want to test.
+* Upload the .CEL files you want to test.
 * In threshold settings, make the cr-cutoff arbitrarily low.
 * Run a new Genotyping project.